Eva Gutowski: Music career

 Eva Gutowski has released a total of 8 songs under the name Marisol since her debut in 2021.
-In the past few years, she has amassed almost 21,000 monthly Spotify listeners.
-As well as her most popular and first song "Hawaii" reaching over 2 million streams.
-Her first song released under the name Marisol was "Hawaii".
-With her most recent song being released April 25, 2025 titled "MONEY".
+In the past few years, she has amassed almost 21,000 monthly Spotify listeners with her first song "Hawaii" reaching over 2 million streams.
 Since this release Eva has commented on her "new sound".
 In a March 2025 interview Eva opens up about the struggles of producing techno music and developing your own sound.
 "When I first learned to produce, I was trying to throw every skill I had into every song I made…I think I was trying to prove to myself that I knew all these technical skills, but I wanted to grow out of that".
-With Marisol's latest releases she dives back into her "roots of being a 14-year-old scene kid, loving the underground electro and screamo".
+Eva released her Debut Album "OUCH" on June 26th 2026.

 Since 2021, Eva reflected upon her choice to become a Dj in an interview with the YouTube channel GAFFER.
 She responds to the question "What's the best part about being a Dj?" with "you get to look at everyone in the club, you see people falling in love or people beefing in the corner.
 You get to see everything and it's such a crazy look at the human experience".

 Eva considers herself an independent artist.
 However, she revealed in the same interview that her Norwegian boyfriend, Olav, is the mastermind involved in the creation of her music videos and projects.
 Olav took Eva to a forest rave in Norway; she noted that the dark foggy scene is the main inspiration behind her music video "ON THE FLOOR".

-Image from Eva Gutowski's (Marisols) music video for her newest single, "OFF THE FLOOR";